bayesomicslab/BSEEJ/README.md

     - alpha corresponds to alpha hyper-parameter (See the model section)
     - r corresponds to r hyper-parameter (See the model section)
     - s corresponds to s hyper-parameter (See the model section)
-    - path is the relative or full path to the folder that contains the genes samples junctions reads as a zip file.
-Here one gene (A2ML1.zip) has been uploaded for example to be run and the path to it is the default path.
+    - junction_path is the relative or full path to the folder that contains the junctions reads.
+Here one gene (A2ML1.zip) has been uploaded for example to be run and it should first unzip and then give the extracted path to the code.
     - gene: the name of the gene (Here by default, gene is A2ML1).